ghoulmann/cs-curriculum/year_3.rst

 * Compose a social and political critique of a science fiction artifact.
 * Narrate the history and articulate the structure and functions of mass media
 * Develop and select appropriate algorithms and data structures to solve problems;
+* Explain the physical principals involved in electo-mechanical energy conversion and describe the contruction of electrical motors and generators;